jonthorell/encyclopedia-galactica/README.md

 The media-page uses an additional included css-file.
 That's because that pages uses some code from an external source and I wanted to avoid potential name-clashes on pages where those additional classes would not be in use.
 Not to mention, to make it clear what code was written by me and which was adapted/used from other sources.
 In the same vein as the hamburger menu that is.
 So every html-file uses at least two css-files: style.css and hamburger.css.
 One uses three.
 Details included in the respective css-file.

-The css for "#timeline-table, #timeline-table2, #timeline-table3, #timeline-table4"

-might look odd.
-Why not just use a class instead?
-At first I used the id-idea to see that I got the style to apply exactly where I wanted it to.
-Then I thought: why not keep it like that in case I want to style the different parts differently?
-I ended up not doing that, but the flexibility is there should I want to change it.

 The theming for the hamburger-menu looked wrong when page has more info than the test-page (when it was themed to use the same starfield-background as the rest of the pages that is).
 Removed the background-image to rectify.
 The test-page is still a part of the project for testing-purposes but is not linked anywhere.